 - A. Have there been any updates to the college's policy of nondiscrimination adopted by the governing board?
-No Yes If yes: - 1) Provide the date of revision: August 24, 2015. - 2) Describe the revision: "Pregnancy" was added to the nondiscrimination statement within Policy 03-01 Equal Access/Opportunity, Discrimination, Sexual Misconduct and Unlawful Harassment. - 3) Provide the web link(s) to document the revision: https://presentations.tcc.fl.edu/BOT/BOTPages/03-01.aspx
+No Yes If yes: (attached Appendix 1) - 1) Provide the date of revision: August 15, 2016 - Describe the revision: "Gender Identity" was added to the nondiscrimination statement within Policy 03-01 - Equal Access/Opportunity, Discrimination, Sexual Misconduct and Unlawful Harassment. - Provide the web link(s) to document the revision: https://presentations.tcc.fl.edu/BOT/BOTPages/03-01.aspx